chanzuckerberg/czid-pipeline/README.rst

-idseq_pipeline
+czid_pipeline (formerly idseq_pipeline)
 =========

 *This repository has been deprecated and archived.
 It remains available for reproducibility purposes only.*

-*For the latest versions of IDseq data processing workflows, please see https://github.com/chanzuckerberg/idseq-workflows.*
+*For the latest versions of CZ ID data processing workflows, please see https://github.com/chanzuckerberg/czid-workflows.*

 Purpose
 -------

-This is a CLI that allows you to execute the different data processing stages required in IDseq.
+This is a CLI that allows you to execute the different data processing stages required in CZ ID.

 Usage